 Maryland has taken many actions in response to this crisis.
 Governor Hogan signed an executive order creating a Heroin and Opioid Emergency Task Force in February 2015 to increase coordination and collaboration among various state entities with a role in the response to the crisis.
 MIEMSS has participated in the state's response to the opioid crisis since that task force was initially formed.
-During the 2017 legislative session, Governor

-Hogan worked with the Maryland General Assembly to pass legislation to toughen penalties for those dealing fentanyl, place limits on opioid prescriptions, and expand access to life-saving naloxone.
+During the 2017 legislative session, Governor Hogan worked with the Maryland General Assembly to pass legislation to toughen penalties for those dealing fentanyl, place limits on opioid prescriptions, and expand access to life-saving naloxone.

 In 2018, Governor Hogan signed legislation aimed at combating the opioid epidemic, including the Overdose Data Reporting Act and the Controlled Dangerous Substances - Volume Dealers Act.
-The Overdose Data Reporting Act allows EMS clinicians and law makes Maryland one of 27 states and approximately 300 agencies to inform emergency services and prevent overdose deaths.
+The Overdose Data Reporting Act allows EMS clinicians and law the Opioid Operational Command Center to support prevention, treatment, and enforcement efforts to combat the heroin and opioid brings together local, state, and federal agencies and departments, including: Governor's crisis in Maryland.
+This collaborative effort reporting Act allows F enforcement officers to input and share data about opioid overdoses.
+This legislation makes Maryland one of 27 states and approximately 300 agencies to inform emergency services personnel, identify trends, and prevent overdose deaths (see page 8).
+The creation of makes Maryland one of 27 states and approximately 300 agencies to inform emergency services personnel, identify trends, and prevent overdose deaths.